Cygnus NG-10: History

 A bald eagle is seen atop a lightning tower next to the Northrop Grumman Antares rocket with, Cygnus spacecraft on board, at Pad-0A, 14 November 2018 at NASA's Wallops Flight Facility in Virginia.

 The COTS demonstration mission was successfully conducted in September 2013, and Orbital commenced operational ISS cargo missions under the Commercial Resupply Service (CRS) program with two missions in 2014.
 Regrettably, the third operational mission, Cygnus CRS Orb-3, resulted was not successful due to spectacular Antares failure during launch.
 The company decided to discontinue the Antares 100 series and accelerate the introduction of a new propulsion.
 The Antares system was upgraded with newly built RD-181 first-stage engines to provide greater payload performance and increased reliability.

 In the meantime, the company had contracted with United Launch Alliance for an Atlas V launch of Cygnus CRS OA-4 in late 2015 from Cape Canaveral, Florida, with a second Atlas V Cygnus launch in 2016.
 The company had planned Cygnus missions for the first (CRS OA-5), second (CRS OA-6) and fourth quarters (CRS OA-7) of 2016.
 Two of which flew on the new Antares 230 and one on the aforementioned second Atlas V. These three missions enabled Orbital ATK to cover their initial CRS contracted payload obligation.
 This particular mission, known as NG-10, is part of an extension program that will enable NASA to cover the ISS resupply needs until the Commercial Resupply Services 2 contract enters in effect, and thus the E indicates that it actually is an extension above the originally contracted payload transport.

 Production and integration of Cygnus spacecraft is performed in Dulles, Virginia.
 The Cygnus service module is mated with the pressurized cargo module at the launch site, and mission operations are conducted from control centers in Dulles, Virginia and Houston, Texas.

 Spacecraft

 This is the second-to-last of the eleven flights by Northrop Grumman under the Commercial Resupply Services contract with NASA, and it's considered an extension over the originally contracted flights.
 This will be the seventh flight of the Enhanced sized Cygnus PCM.

-In an Orbital ATK tradition, this Cygnus spacecraft was named the S.S.
+In an Orbital ATK tradition, this Cygnus spacecraft was named S.S.
 John Young.
-He was the only person to fly twice on each of three NASA programs which included Gemini, Apollo, and the Space Shuttle.
+Young was the only person to fly twice on each of three NASA programs which included Gemini, Apollo, and the Space Shuttle.
 John Young died on 5 January 2018 at the age of 87.